VR Group: Carriages

-Class Edo control cars seen at Pasila railway station.
+Class Edo control cars seen at Tampere Central Station.

 Interior view of the top deck of a VR InterCity double-deck carriage.

 The wide Finnish loading gauge allows the passenger coaches to be considerably wider than most European passenger coaches.
 The aisle and seats are wider than in other European trains in the standard 2+2 configuration, and in commuter traffic 3+2 seat configuration is used to allow more seats for the same train length.

 Double-deck InterCity carriages are the common coaches in the long-distance trains and the mainstay of VR's network.
 There are several variants, including coaches with first class service, family-friendly coaches and coaches with bike as baggage capability.
 The coaches are built in Finland by Transtech and have a top speed of 200 km/h.

 "Blue" carriages, as they are popularly known as such due to their blue and light gray liveries, are used on night express trains from Helsinki to Kolari and Kemijärvi.
 Top speed is 140 or 160 km/h.
 On the "Blue" carriages, first class used to be distinguished by a yellow stripe above the windows and restaurant cars by a red stripe.
 Cars equipped with diesel generators, which are used to provide electricity to InterCity or sleeper wagons on non-electrified tracks, can be distinguished by a blue stripe above the windows.